AkashnilRecovered/AkashnilRecovered/README.md

 # FYI, IT IS IN WIP.
-# Introduction to a GTA San Andreas MODPACK, but not only a modpack, a revolution.
+# Introduction to a Grand Theft Auto: San Andreas MODPACK, but not only a modpack, a revolution.
 <h3 align="center"></h3><br>
 <p align="center">
-Welcome to the next evolution of San Andreas....
+Welcome to the next evolution of Grand Theft Auto: San Andreas....

 This modpack is of....
 21.5 GB.